Bourbon County, Kansas Border Troubles

 Western Hotel in Fort Scott, Kansas.

-On the morning of June 7, an attempt was made by some of Montgomery’s men to burn the Western Hotel, Fort Scott, by piling a quantity of hay against it and igniting it, and a number of shots were fired into town from the southwest.
+On the morning of June 7, an attempt was made by some of Montgomery’s men to burn the Western Hotel, Fort Scott, by piling a quantity of hay against it and igniting it, and several shots were fired into town from the southwest.
 No one was hurt, and the fire was extinguished before any harm was done.
-Captain Nathaniel Lyon was stationed in the city on the 10th for the purpose of protecting the place.
-On the 13th, Governor Denver arrived, and on the 14th, a public meeting was held with a view of arriving at a basis of peace.
+Captain Nathaniel Lyon was stationed in the city on the 10th to protect the city.
+On the 13th, Governor Denver arrived, and on the 14th, a public meeting was held with a view to reaching a basis for peace.
 Governors Denver, Robinson, and Ransom, Judges Wright and Griffith, and B. F. Brantley made speeches.
 Governor Ransom, at the request of Governor Denver, made a speech expressing his views as to the cause of the troubles and as to the course the Territorial Government should pursue.
 He said that Montgomery, Jennison, Brown, and their men were guilty of robbery and murder and should be brought to trial and punished.
-Judge Wright opposed Governor Ransom’s sentiments and plan; feelings ran high, and serious difficulty for a time was feared.
+Judge Wright opposed Governor Ransom’s sentiments and plan; feelings ran high, and serious difficulty was feared for a time.
 But by the judicious and firm course of Governor Denver, peace was restored, and the meeting adjourned until the next day.

 The adjourned meeting was held at Raysville, of which Governor Denver assumed control.
 He made a brief address to the assembled settlers, during which he said in substance that his purpose in visiting Southern Kansas was to assist in removing difficulties then existing, that he should treat actual settlers without regard to past differences, that he believed both parties had been to blame; that his mission was to secure peace, and as a basis for an agreement, proposed the following conditions: